The workshops from the list below are the complimentary part of full tickets.

 Date & time: March 22, 18:00-19:00 CET.
 Remote.

-JS Security Testing in GitHub Actions
+JS Security Testing in GitHub Actions (from StackHawk team, remote)

 This workshop will focus on automating software composition analysis, static application security testing and dynamic application security testing using GitHub Actions.
 After a brief introduction covering the different types of application security and the importance of finding security vulnerabilities before they hit production, we'll dive into a hands-on session where users will add three different security testing tool to their build pipelines.